 Dark, intense peanut butter bars are keto and low carb.
-An easy no-bake recipe, these bars are gluten-free and are made without graham crackers.
+An easy no-bake recipe, they are gluten-free and made without graham crackers.

 But these amazing bars are so satisfying, that a little goes a long way.
 My husband and I have been enjoying one square each night after dinner, with our coffee, taking small bites, savoring, prolonging the pleasure.